micropython/micropython/docs/library/ssl.rst

 .. warning::

-   Some implementations of ``ussl`` module do NOT validate server certificates, which makes an SSL connection established prone to man-in-the-middle attacks.
+   Some implementations of ``ssl`` module do NOT validate server certificates, which makes an SSL connection established prone to man-in-the-middle attacks.

    CPython's ``wrap_socket`` returns an ``SSLSocket`` object which has methods typical